The Little Kicks: Production

 The episode was written by Spike Feresten.
 The cold open was based on an internal monologue Feresten had while walking down the street, worrying about what dangers could befall him.

 George's exclamation "Sweet fancy Moses!" was added by Jeff Schaffer, while Jerry's line "That's why they get guns, too many misunderstandings" and the idea of George ironing his pants when Anna asks what he's doing were both contributed by Jerry Seinfeld himself.

 Elaine's dance

 Elaine's bad dancing was inspired by a former boss of Feresten's who would dance with little kicks.
 Though the script stipulated that Elaine's dance would include little kicks, Julia Louis-Dreyfus had to develop the choreography herself.
-Initially the production crew tried playing the music while filming Elaine's dance, but Louis-Dreyfus found it too difficult to stay out-of-synch with the beat, so they went with the more common practice of filming the scenes without music and adding music in post-production.
+Initially the production crew tried playing the music while filming Elaine's dance, but Louis-Dreyfus found it too difficult to stay out-of-synch with the beat, so they went with the more common practice of filming the scenes without music and adding "Shining Star" by Earth, Wind & Fire in post-production.